 The growth of Buddhism led to heightened visibility of its institutions, particularly Buddhist philanthropic organizations that deliver social services to the poor amid soaring inequality in China.
 Since Xi has come to power, experts have noted an apparent easing of tough rhetoric against, and even a promotion of, traditional beliefs in China.
 Xi has expressed hope that China’s “traditional cultures” of Confucianism, Buddhism, and Daoism could help curb the country’s “moral decline.”

 The Tibet Autonomous Region and its adjacent provinces are home to more than six million ethnic Tibetans, most of whom practice a distinct form of Buddhism.
 The Dalai Lama is the spiritual leader of one of the main schools of Tibetan Buddhism.
 Since 1987, he and his exiled government in India have played a prominent role in garnering international support for Tibetan autonomy.
 Buddhist monks within Tibet have also participated in largely peaceful anti-government demonstrations (though some have included riots and self-immolations).
 Experts say that discontent among Tibetan Buddhists stems in part from economic disparities between ethnic Tibetans and Han Chinese, as well as from religious and political repression.
-Tibetans are believe to account for nearly 90 percent of the autonomous region’s population, though large numbers of Han Chinese have migrated to Tibet as part of a broader campaign by Beijing to modernize its western regions.
+Tibetans are believed to account for nearly 90 percent of the autonomous region’s population, though large numbers of Han Chinese have migrated to Tibet as part of a broader campaign by Beijing to modernize its western regions.

 Beijing’s religious policy in Tibet is inherently tied to the ethno-religious status of Tibetan Buddhists.
 To quell dissent, the CCP restricts religious activity in Tibet and Tibetan communities outside of the autonomous region.
 The state monitors daily operations of major monasteries and it reserves the right to disapprove an individual’s application to take up religious orders; restrictions also extend to lay Tibetan Buddhists, including people who work for the government and teachers.
 For example, after a period of demolitions of Buddhist institutions and expulsions, party cadres and officials were given controls in 2018 over Sichuan province’s Larung Gar, one of the world’s largest Buddhist study centers.
 Tibetan Buddhists face the highest levels of religious persecution in China, along with Uighur Muslims and Falun Gong members.